freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1095.1

-Excellent :smile: In the psql prompt, set the bike availability back to true for all the bikes so you can continue on with the rest of the program.
+Excellent :smile: In the psql prompt, set the bike availability back to true for all the bikes so you can continue on with the rest of the renting functionality.

 #### HINTS